Decentralized Cross-Blockchain Asset Transfers: Evaluation

 To this end, $\Delta_{\text{Inclusion}}$ denotes the duration from the moment a transaction is submitted to Rinkeby (Ropsten) until it is included in some block, $\Delta_{\text{Confirmation}}$ specifies the time it takes for an already included transaction to be confirmed by enough succeeding blocks, and $\Delta_{\text{Relay}}$ denotes the time it takes for the relay to collect enough information to be able to verify the inclusion of transactions.

-\Cref{fig:transfer-duration} shows the average duration for each transaction type as well as for both protocols.
-With an average duration of 91 seconds (standard deviation of 9~seconds), \burn transactions clearly achieve the smallest duration, followed by \confirm (average duration of 114 seconds, standard deviation of 22 seconds) followed by \claim transaction (average duration of 191 seconds, standard deviation of 103 seconds).
-The durations of \claim and \confirm transactions again strongly depend on the used transaction inclusion verification mechanism.
-In case other mechanisms such as voting-based oracles are used, the durations of these transaction types may change.
+\Cref{fig:transfer-duration} shows the average duration for each transaction type, with the thin bars depicting the standard deviation.
+With an average duration of 91 seconds (standard deviation of 9~seconds), \burn transactions clearly achieve a smaller duration than \claim transactions (average duration of 191 seconds, standard deviation of 103 seconds).
+The total duration is calculated by summing up the durations of \burn and \claim transactions.
+This yields an average transfer duration of 282 seconds (standard deviation of 103 seconds).

-The total duration of \cref{protocol:base} is calculated by summing up the durations of \burn and \claim transactions, while the total duration of \cref{protocol:ext1} also contains the duration of \confirm transactions.
-This yields an average transfer duration of 282 seconds (standard deviation of 103 seconds) for \cref{protocol:base} and an average duration of 395 seconds (standard deviation of 106 seconds) for \cref{protocol:ext1}.
-Transfers with \cref{protocol:ext1} clearly take longer as an additional transaction is required.
+As shown in \Cref{fig:transfer-duration}, the transfer duration depends to a large extent on the used blockchain relay, in our case ETH Relay.
+Other inclusion verification approaches may exhibit different durations and thus change the overall transfer duration.
+The transfer duration also depends on the involved blockchain's inter-block times.
+Hence, when being used on blockchains featuring different inter-block times than the used test networks, the average duration may change as well.